SzvFellowDev/SzvFellowDev/README.md

 # 👋 Hi!
-I am Szv and this is informations about me:
+I am Szv and here are informations about me:

 > I'm currently learning C# & Unity